Sign in

 • A larger plastic clamshell package that has a snap-on lid might cost around $2.00 per unit.

-As the size and complexity of your custom packaging increases, there are more costs involved in producing it.
-This can also apply to custom product labels as well.
+As the size and complexity of your custom packaging increase, so do the costs involved in producing it.
+This applies to custom product labels as well.
 If your label requires a unique die shape, a custom kit die, or special perforation for your container, those factors will affect the overall cost of your packaging.

 Materials Used

-The materials used in the packaging will affect the cost in a number of ways.
+The materials used in the packaging will affect the cost in several ways.
 Paperboard is the most common material for custom packaging boxes because it is relatively inexpensive.
 However, you can also use other materials such as plastic, metal, and glass.

-It is important to consider the materials used in your packaging when you are budgeting for custom packaging.
+It is important to consider the materials used in your packaging when budgeting for custom packaging.
 If you can use less expensive materials, you can save money.
 However, don’t compromise on protecting your products.
-Having less durable materials can lead to your packaging being damaged once it arrives.
-This will result in a poor unboxing experience for your customers.
+Having less durable materials can lead to your packaging being damaged once it arrives, resulting in a poor unboxing experience for your customers.

 Here are some tips for reducing your material costs for custom packaging: